At Alexis Dental in Belle River, we offer procedures such as root canals and wisdom teeth removal to our dental patients.

-Endodontics aims to provide treatments to solve problems related to the soft inner pulp of the tooth.
+Endodontics aims to provide treatments to address problems related to the soft inner pulp of the tooth.

 Root Canal Therapy

-Root canal therapy is the most commonly performed among all endodontic treatment procedures.
+Root canal therapy is one of the most commonly performed endodontic treatments.
 Root canal therapy can help to preserve the tooth and also protect the jawbone when the inner pulp of the tooth becomes inflamed.
-Your tooth may become irritated due to deep decay, big fillings, trauma to the tooth, a chipped tooth, or even repeated dental work.
+Your tooth may become irritated due to deep decay, fillings, trauma to the tooth, a chipped tooth, or even repeated dental work.

 Root Canal Procedure

 Root canal procedures take place in four steps.

 First, we study the x-ray of the infected tooth and then administer a local anesthetic.
 We then remove the inflamed nerve tissue through an opening in the crown of the tooth.
 The root canal is cleaned properly so that no debris or bacteria is left behind.
 This helps to minimize repeat infection.